kyegomez/TerraByte/README.md

 - Release API for easy integration into downstream applications
 - Experiment with different model variants like autoregressive, autoencoder, seq2seq

 We plan to rapidly iterate on Terrabyte to scale up its context length and pretraining data size.
 By integrating sparse attention schemes and optimizing inference, our goal is to deploy Terrabyte for web-scale generative modeling.
-We aim to release Terrabyte models for integration into foundation models like Triton.